najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Assignment 2/README.md

 This assignment must be done in pairs which means a group consisting of 2 members.
 We got set 2 which needs to write a complete C++ program that develops a Loan Calculator to estimate a monthly installment and help to plan finances.
 From set 2, we have been required to : <br>
 - View and understand the provided output of the set that we got
-- Construct a flow chart that has the same output as a set that we got
+- Construct a complete C++ program that has the same output as a set that we got
 - Apply : <br>
   a) Branching/selection (if..else)<br>
   b) Loop/repetition (repeat..until/do..while)<br>